GoogleChromeLabs/tooling.report/tests/transformations/subtests/compress-svg/gulp/index.md

 result: pass
 ---

-This test has been written with `gulp-svgmin` which is built based on SVGO.
+Using the `gulp-svgmin` plugin, SVGs can be minified using SVGO.